Coronavirus travel health

 UNAIDS in 2015 estimated that around 210,000 adults aged 15 or over in Eswatini were living with HIV; the prevalence percentage was estimated at around 28.8% of the adult population compared to the prevalence percentage rate in adults in the UK of around 0.2%.
 You should exercise normal precautions to avoid exposure to HIV/AIDS.

-In the wet summer months (November to April) violent thunderstorms with lightning and heavy rains are common in the highveld areas.
+In the wet summer months (November to April) violent thunderstorms with lightning, heavy rains, and hailstones are common in the highveld areas.
+These sometimes result in damage to property and road infrastructure as well as flooding in some areas.

 The local currency (Emalangeni) is not convertible.
 South African notes (but not coins) are legal tender, as are most major credit cards.
 ATM machines are readily available.